Why Flat Fees in Dentistry are (Probably) Lies

 There are a lot of people who call our office asking us what the flat price is for a single dental implant.
 We could give them the price of the physical implant but without taking 3D scans of their mouth, we wouldn’t know if they need a bone graft in order to make the implant successful.
 The patient might also think they just need one dental implant when in reality, after an exam, the doctor recommends three or four implants instead.
 Once again, thanks to the internet, a lot of people self-diagnose their dental problems.
 Someone may think they need a cavity filled when in reality they need a root canal — or extraction and an implant.

 If we said on the phone that the implant would cost X amount, then it looks like we’re essentially lying if we have to add on the cost of a bone graft, or a deep-cleaning, or an additional implant.
-We’re not lying — we’re just giving the patient the care they need.
+We’re not lying.
+We’re just giving the patient the care they need.
 But because we gave them this flat-price during their first phone call, they may expect that initial amount to cover any additional services.

 This is our dilemma

 As an office, we have to make a choice of whether we want to tell price-shoppers on the phone a number that most likely won’t be true or if we want to refrain from talking cost over the phone.
-We’ve decided to take the second approach because we always want to be as transparent with our patients as possible.
+We’ve decided to take the second approach.
+We always want to be as transparent with our patients as possible.
 When we say we don’t know exactly what the price will be, we’re telling the truth.
 Until we look at a case, there is no way to know for certain what procedures are needed.
 Because of this, Drs.
 Stanley decided to offer completely complimentary consultations.
 During a free consultation, the doctor will talk to you, take a look at your case, and map out what treatment you need and how much it costs.

 Come on in!